Art director + multidisciplinary designer in Toronto. I build brands, sandbox systems, and move between realms of digital & tactile design.

 Endy Blog Art Direction

 Reading before bed > scrolling TikTok.
-The art direction for the Endy blog was inspired by risograph prints, utilizing both photography cut-outs and graphic forms to create a dreamlike composition.
+The art direction for the Endy blog was inspired by risograph prints, utilizing both photography cut-outs and graphic forms to build a dreamscape.
 Below are cover artworks I made for some of our most scathing articles.

 Role